Explore Hoan Kiem Lake

 Arrived at Hanoi at 4AM?
 No problem.
 The Night Market is a Southeast Asian staple, and Hanoi is not short of Night Markets.
 In the streets to the north of Hoàn Kiem Lake, you can go shopping for a range of things while enjoying the friendly family atmosphere of the night market.
 Particularly recommended are the traditional Vietnamese souvenirs and street food.
 If you love markets, you can visit Dong Xuan Market on Dong Xuan Street if you have more time.
 It’s a Soviet-style building that dates back to 1889 and is four stories of market stalls selling fresh produce, souvenirs, and clothing.

-Take a tour of Hoa Lò Prison Memorial
+Take a tour of Hoa Lo Prison Memorial

 The peaceful pagoda has over 1,500 years of history, making it one of the oldest landmarks in Hanoi.
 It sits into the largest lake in Hanoi City Centre, just on the edge of Hanoi Old Quarter.
 Although the pagoda has stood for 1,500 years, it hasn’t always stood on the West Lake.
 In fact, it was moved here in the 20th century after a serious landslide.
 Tran Quoc is one of the best things to see in Hanoi if you’re interested to learn more about the city’s rich history and culture.
 Here, you can visit the on-site museum, which is full of priceless Vietnamese antiques.
-It’s even home to the statue considered the most beautiful in all of Vietnam.Walk to the Imperial Citadel of Thang Long
+It’s even home to the statue considered the most beautiful in all of Vietnam.

-You should not miss staying in the Ba Dình District, the UNESCO World Heritage Site of the Imperial Citadel of Thang Long while visiting in Hanoi.
+You should not miss the UNESCO World Heritage Site of the Imperial Citadel of Thang Long in your Hanoi Itinerary.
 The citadel was the capital of Vietnam for 8 centuries, while it was the political center since its construction in the 11th century.
 If you’re interested in history, this is the number one place to visit in Hanoi for its historical and cultural importance in Vietnamese history.
 Nowadays, it’s open to the public to explore the stone fortresses and walk through the beautifully landscaped gardens.
-The entrance to the citadel is around $1.30.
+The entrance to the citadel is around 70.000vnd (around $3usd).
 You can transport yourself back to the 11th century and admire the beautiful architecture of the stone buildings.
-You can also get a panoramic view of the city if you climb the flag tower and spend some time looking out.There you have it, things to do to make the most out of your weekend in Hanoi.
-Want to visit all of these amazing places?
-Book a Hanoi tour with us.
+You can also get a panoramic view of the city if you climb the flag tower and spend some time looking out.

 Need more information?
 Don’t hesitate to contact us, we will be more than happy to answer your questions!